-Among those attending the reception were U-M Provost Martin Philbert, U-M VP for Research Jack Hu, U-M Senior Associate Dean for Research Steve Kunkel, and Interim Director U-M Tech Transfer Rick Brandon, all of whom addressed the crowd, recognizing the accomplishments of those University researchers who, during the past fiscal year, participated in the technology transfer process.
+Among those attending the reception were U-M Provost Martin Philbert, U-M VP for Research Jack Hu, U-M Senior Associate Dean for Research Steve Kunkel, and Interim Director U-M Innovation Partnerships Rick Brandon, all of whom addressed the crowd, recognizing the accomplishments of those University researchers who, during the past fiscal year, participated in the technology transfer process.
 All four speakers, while noting examples of U-M technologies presently making a difference in the world, called attention to the fact that this year, for the fifth straight year in a row, U-M researchers had reported over 400 new inventions, filling the pipeline for future commercialization activities.

 As in year’s past, the event was built around eight invention kiosks, where inventors from across the U-M campus shared their most recent discoveries.
 Among this year’s presenters were: